17ThedarkLord/eraseimagemetadata/README.md

+IF THE README LOOKS WEIRD, CLICK ON "RAW".

 ####Created by: 17ThedarkLord
 ####Credits to: 17ThedarkLord & Phil Harvey (the order has no meaning)
 ####I don't reply to any pull-requests about this tool because I did it actually only for my own use & I'm very busy.